 Laser Therapy

-Laser treatments target melanin in freckles and break them down.
-They’re precise, effective, and come with minimal downtime.
+Laser treatments go after melanin in freckles, break them down.
+They are precise, productive and possess a low downtime.

 Chemical Peels